 Craftsman CMXGWAS020733: This is a good basic cleaning unit at a low price.
-I especially like their power cord pull location compared to most washers.
+I especially like its power cord pull location compared to most washers.
 Still, the lighter-duty feel of the upright form factor, plastic housings and missing yellow tip keep this one down.

-Generac 8874: Lowest cost of the group with a good wand option.
+Generac 8874: Lowest cost of the gas-powered group with a good wand option.
 No onboard detergent tank, missing yellow tip, plastic housings, loose spray wand storage and unbalanced wheel alignment prove that you get what you pay for.

-Ryobi RY803001: Priced in the middle of the group with a good attempt at a multinozzle tip option, the Ryobi sports the smallest engine specs and otherwise has ok cleaning power enough to get the job done.
+Ryobi RY803001: Priced in the middle of the group with a good attempt at a multinozzle tip option, the Ryobi sports the smallest engine specs and otherwise has OK cleaning power, enough to get the job done.

-Simpson MSH3125: One of the higher priced units with solid metal parts and a low center of gravity.
+Simpson MSH3125: One of the higher-priced units, with solid metal parts and a low center of gravity.
 Otherwise, no onboard detergent tank, loose spray wand storage and (at least on my unit) more than normal engine vibration.

 Teande 4200PSI: Looks great on paper and does actually include all five basic nozzle tip types and a neat double reservoir.
 But you have to survive the tedious assembly and still be OK with loose spray nozzle wand storage as a tradeoff.
-The spec'd high pressure 4,200 psi offers no real world advantage over the other washers with about 1,000 less psi.
+The spec'd high pressure 4,200 psi offers no real-world advantage over the other washers rated about 1,000 less psi.